BFord94/RiskSim/README.md

 Finally, we also include some functions to demonstrate backtesting, used to test a projection model against historical data, by comparing what the model would have predicted in the past against what actually happened.

 ## Future work
+- Change calibration to dynamic (currently fixes to a single drift/volatility)
 - Alternative simulation models, such as Heston
 - Pricing functionality for other derivatives
 - Portfolio class to deal with multiple equities